 Overview

-Gregory Sanford is a partner in the Chicago office of Kirkland & Ellis LLP with extensive experience in intellectual property and business litigation.
-His practice focuses on assisting clients with their patent, trademark, trade secret and copyright needs, including trial and appellate litigation, alternate dispute resolution, and assessing and advising clients on intellectual property opportunities and risks.
+Gregory Sanford is an experienced intellectual property litigation partner in the Chicago office of Kirkland & Ellis LLP.
+His practice focuses on assisting clients with their patent, contract, trade secret, and high tech litigation needs.
+He also advises clients on active and prospective litigation and alternative dispute resolution challenges, as well as assessing and advising clients regarding intellectual property opportunities and risks.

-Gregory is also active in pro bono work, including for Fair Housing Act and Illinois Human Rights Act claims and on appeal before the Seventh Circuit.
+Gregory is active in pro bono work, including representing individuals with Americans with Disabilities Act claims, constitutional claims under 42 U.S.C 1983, Fair Housing Act and Illinois Human Rights Act claims, as well as representing a client on appeal before the Seventh Circuit.
+Gregory is currently a member of the Illinois Committee of the United States Commission on Civil Rights.

 More